[German: Der öffentliche Verkehr in Wien]

 The four main forms of transport are U-Bahn (subway), Schnellbahn or S-Bahn (local train), Straßenbahn (tram) and Autobus (bus).

 Vienna works on an honesty system with no ticket barriers at stations and no formal, permanent ticket checks on the subway, local trains, trams and buses.
-You just hop on and off.
+You just jump on and off.

 This doesn’t mean public transport is free, though.
 You do need to buy a ticket.